Lacey, Washington

 Lacey is a city in Thurston County, Washington, United States.
-It is a suburb of Olympia with a population of 53,526 at the 2020 census.
+It is a suburb of Olympia with a population of 53,526 at the 2020 census, making it the 24th most populous city in Washington.
 Lacey is located along Interstate 5 between Olympia and the Nisqually River, which marks the border with Pierce County and Joint Base Lewis–McChord.

 History

+Early settlement

 Lacey was originally called Woodland after settlers Isaac and Catherine Wood, who claimed land there in 1853.
 By 1891, the railroad had come to the community of Woodland and the residents decided it was time to apply for a post office.
 The request was denied because there was already a town called Woodland on the Columbia River.
 The name Lacey was chosen for the new post office application, presumably after O. C. Lacey, a Justice of the Peace in Olympia.
 The small settlements of Woodland and Chambers Prairie consolidated into Lacey in the 1950s.

-The city of Lacey was not officially incorporated until 1966.
+20th century

+Initial studies on incorporation of the Lacey area were undertaken in 1963 by a local chamber of commerce to prevent the City of Olympia from annexing the area.
+The study proposed an incorporated area of 5.64 sqmi that would encompass 5,738 residents.
+A proposal to incorporate Lacey was placed before voters at a special election on August 11, 1964, and was defeated by a margin of over 300 votes.

+A second attempt to incorporate 10.29 sqmi and 8,860 residents into the City of Lacey was proposed in 1966.
+Voters approved incorporation in the November 8, 1966, election, by a margin of approximately 200 votes.
+The City of Lacey was officially incorporated on December 5, 1966, after the election results were certified.
+The City of Olympia responded with a special election to annex 2 sqmi that would be withdrawn from Lacey under provisions of a state law.
+The special election would encompass the entirety of Olympia rather than be solely restricted to the affected area; it was approved on January 24, 1967.

 At the time, the main industries were cattle, milk, forest products, and retail.
-Lacey became a commuter town for Olympia, Fort Lewis and to some extent, Tacoma; in recent years, however, business developments, community groups, and population growth have led Lacey to develop into a city in its own right.
+Lacey later became a commuter town for Olympia, Fort Lewis, and, to some extent, Tacoma.
+In 1975, the local Jaycees chapter proposed moving the county seat for Thurston County from Olympia to Lacey to give the city "an identity" beyond being a bedroom community.

+21st century

+In April 2025, a Tesla supercharger station located on Sleater-Kinney Road was vandalized.
+The act, originally reported as an explosion, was being investigated by the FBI as possibly a form of domestic terrorism and perhaps connected to a larger form of protest against the company.